SPI Local Application

 Who Gets an Interview

-• We don’t necessarily interview everyone before selecting them for the program.
-Please continue to hold the retreat and webinar dates on your calendar until a final determination on your application is made.
+• Not all applicants are interviewed as part of the selection process.
+Please continue to hold the retreat and seminar dates on your calendar until a final decision on your application is made.

 How to Prepare